ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 <img src="./cmedia/image3b.png" >

-Select dashDB as the typeIA
+Select dashDB as the type

 ![](/media/CA/ca3.png)

-1. Rename the connection name from New data server connection to IA_Bank Customers
+1. Rename the connection name from New data server connection to "<your initials>_Bank Customers"

 1. Enter your dashDB JDBC URL from your dashDB service credentials you created and obtained earlier during the dashDB service setup.
 Copy the "jdbcurl" (NOT the "ssljdbcurl") and paste into Cognos Analytics.
 Your JDBC URL might look something like this (do not paste the quotes):  **"jdbc:db2://dashdb-entry-yp-dal09-08.services.dal.bluemix.net:50000/BLUDB"**